mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 from the past work: it is a very special bohemian font, between modern and classic, elegant and crazy.
-The brutal geometric shapes required some smaller details for balance, I found a package with interesting bug illustrations which I modified to make them symmetrical and complement the concept better.
+The brutal geometric shapes required some smaller details for balance so I found a package with some interesting bugs illustrations which I modified to make them symmetrical and complement the concept better.